husainza/Resume_Score/README.md

 ---

 **Note**: This application is designed for educational and professional use.
-Always comply with relevant data protection and privacy regulations when processing candidate information.
+Always comply with relevant data protection and privacy regulations when processing candidate information. # Updated Tue Jul 29 18:25:11 EDT 2025